 CHE 141.
 INTRODUCTION TO CHEMISTRY.
 This course is designed to provide a fundamental understanding of basic chemistry and is tailored for student with little or no science background, more specifically for students who are enrolled in the two-year degree Process Technology Program.
 The material to be covered includes an introduction to the principles of chemistry, atomic structure, molecular structure, chemical bonding, ionic material, covalent materials, nomenclature, energy relationships in reaction, rates of chemical reactions, equilibrium, acids and bases, stoichiometry, periodic relations and relations to chemical properties.
-Also, a 3-hour weekly chemistry laboratory will be required.
+The course consists of four one hour lectures per week.
+First time registrants must take both the lecture component and the lab component concurrently.
 Prerequisites: ENG 101/WAC 011, ENG 101/RCA 021 and MAT 140.
+Corequisite: CHE 141L.
 (F, S-STX).